danielsaidi/MockingKit/Sources/MockingKit/MockingKit.docc/MockingKit.md

 ## License

-ApiKit is available under the MIT license.
+MockingKit is available under the MIT license.